Melanie has been interested in cultures, languages, and travel since her youth. She also runs a YouTube channel: The Curious Coder.

 French Christmas Traditions

-In southern France, families burn a log from Christmas Eve until New Year's Day.
+- Burning a log (for good luck): In southern France, families will often burn a log from Christmas Eve until New Year's Day.
 Traditionally, a part of the burnt log was used the next year as a wedge for the family's plow to bring good luck.

 Dates of Christmas Celebrations